maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     output from the input payload.
 -->

-Upon receiving a request to retrieve a specific LedgerRequest entry, the service will access its database to locate, retrieve and package the LedgerRequest object that matches the provided ID.
+Upon receiving a request to retrieve a specific LedgerRequest entry, the MSR will access its database to locate, retrieve and package the LedgerRequest object that matches the provided ID.
 If the ID is not located, for example because it has been selected by mistake, the service will make that clear in the